Charles-Go/france-connect/README.md

 # france-connect

 This tutorial is meant to set up with a working test for France Connect using Python/Flask.
+The documentation for France Connect is here: partenaires.franceconnect.gouv.fr

 ## Installation